Safety Measures in Our Dental Practice – Our Entire Team is Vaccinated.

 - They have practiced the appropriate use of personal protective equipment (PPE) prior to caring for a patient to prevent contamination.

-- We encourage staff that is not feeling well to proactively stay home and to be tested for COVID-19 before being allowed to return to work.
+- We encourage staff members who are not feeling well to proactively stay home and to be tested for COVID-19 before being allowed to return to work.

-- Limit the numbers of staff providing their care to facilitate social distancing within the office and among team members.
+- Limit the number of staff providing their care to facilitate social distancing within the office and among team members.

 - We have created a specific checklist of recommendations for our team.

 - Wash hands upon entrance into the building

 - The temperature of each employee will be taken and documented.